intel/iot-js-api/api/ocf/server.md

 When the `observe` argument is `true`, then implementations SHOULD set up change notifications for the resource, and send a retrieve response with the resource representation every time the resource is changed.

-When the `observe` argument is `false`, then implementations SHOULD reset change notifications for the resource.
+When the `observe` argument is `false`, then implementations SHOULD reset those change notifications for the resource which are sent to the client identified by the `source` property.

 ```javascript
 var server = require('ocf').server;